Denver Probate Lawyers

 Guardianships and Conservatorships

 - In a guardianship , the court appoints someone to manage the day-to-day living issues of the protected person.
 The guardian makes decisions regarding matters such as education, health care and housing.
-Many of our clients seek guardianship so they can make health care decisions for elderly or mentally ill family members.
+Clients often seek guardianship so they can make health care decisions for elderly, disabled or mentally ill family members.

 - In a conservatorship , the court appoints someone to manage the financial affairs of the protected person.
-Often, the conservator is the same person as the guardian.
-Conservators protect incapacitated people from wasting their funds in scams.
+Conservators protect incapacitated people from wasting their funds.

 WILLS, POWERS OF ATTORNEY, REAL ESTATE BENEFICIARY DEEDS and TRUSTS